Book Reviews

 • When you make a mistake, do you admit to it?

-• Do you think that you’re better than other people because of who you are?
+• Do you think you’re better than others because of who you are?

 Who’s It For

 This book is part of the author’s Successful Youth Living series.
-In particular, this book is dedicated to young people aspiring to make respect an important part of their lives.
+It is dedicated to young people who aspire to make respect an essential part of their lives.

-I found this book to be a great resource for a parent, friend, or older adult desiring to make a positive difference in the lives of young people.
-At the end of selected chapters, the author provides the readers with questions appropriate for introspection and mentoring/coaching relationships.
+I found this book to be an excellent resource for a parent, friend, or older adult who wants to make a positive difference in the lives of young people.
+At the end of selected chapters, the author provides readers with questions appropriate for introspection and mentoring/coaching relationships.

-While the book is targeted towards youth, I found it’s a comprehensive yet easy to understand the content is excellent for anyone desiring to increase their knowledge of respect and implicit bias.
+While the book targets youth, I found it comprehensive yet easy to understand.
+The content is excellent for anyone desiring to increase their knowledge of respect and implicit bias.

 The Author

-In these roles, she was able to speak with many young people, parents as well as various community members.
-Israelin served as a volunteer for several non-profit organizations dealing with children, youth, parents, and the marginalized.
+She spoke with many young people, parents, and various community members in these roles.
+Israelin also volunteered for several non-profit organizations dealing with children, youth, parents, and the marginalized.
 Her education and experience have equipped her to write this book.

 My Recommendation

-It doesn’t seem like enough for me to say I heartily endorse you get this book.
-This isn’t a book you just read and put it back in your library.
+It doesn’t seem enough to say I heartily endorse you getting this book.
+This isn’t a book you read and put back in your library.

-In our present culture, this book demands you take action either through serious introspection or to discuss the book with the young people within your sphere of influence.
+In our culture, this book demands you take action through weighty introspection or by discussing the book with the young people within your sphere of influence.

-If you have a desire to make a difference in putting an end to racism and implicit bias, then this book needs to be one of the tools in your kit.
+If you want to make a difference in ending racism and implicit bias, this book needs to be one of the tools in your arsenal.
+Respect is only Human

 About the author